open-telemetry/opamp-spec/specification.md

 2. The destinations for the Agent to send its **own telemetry**: metrics, traces and logs using OTLP/HTTP protocol.
 3. A set of **additional "other" connection** settings, with a string name associated with each.
-How the agent type uses these is agent-specific.
+How the Agent type uses these is Agent-specific.
-   Typically the name represents the name of the destination to connect to (as it is known to the agent).
+   Typically the name represents the name of the destination to connect to (as it is known to the Agent).
 For example OpenTelemetry Collector can use the named connection settings for its exporters, one named connection setting per correspondingly named exporter.